DoxaLogosGit/marvelchamppy/README.md

 played "Justice and Leadership", you could say the following: "Justice/Leadership", "Justice&Leadership", "Leadership Justice", etc.

-Last but no list, mark the win box so the script can count your wins :)
+Last but no least, mark the win box so the script can count your wins :)

 This script is somewhat forgiving with the hero names, but do your best to spell them correctly.